swaitw/yaak/DEVELOPMENT.md

 npm run migration
 ```

-Run the app to apply the migrations.
+Rerun the app to apply the migrations.

-If nothing happens, try `cargo clean` and run the app again.

-_Note: Development builds use a separate database location from production builds._
+_Note: For safety, development builds use a separate database location from production builds._

 ## Lezer Grammer Generation